“We are beings of light –

 is never found in superfluous diversions, possessions or pleasures,

-but ever abides within our eternal hearts and souls.
+but ever abides within our hearts and souls, as the Eternal light of LOVE.

 And so shall it be!